 The RACECAR-MN is programmed with the Python programming language, so we will need to install the newest version of Python along with a few Python libraries.

 In short, you will need to run the following commands on the terminal.

 Windows and Linux:

-sudo apt update sudo apt install python3.8 sudo apt install python3-pip pip3 install numpy pip3 install matplotlib pip3 install mypy pip3 install nptyping sudo apt install python3-opencv pip3 install jupyter pip3 install ipywidgets jupyter nbextension enable --py widgetsnbextension
+sudo apt update sudo apt install python3.8 sudo apt install python3-pip pip3 install --upgrade pip pip3 install numpy pip3 install matplotlib pip3 install mypy pip3 install nptyping pip3 install opencv-contrib-python pip3 install jupyter pip3 install ipywidgets jupyter nbextension enable --py widgetsnbextension

-xcode-select --install ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" brew install python3 pip3 install numpy pip3 install matplotlib pip3 install mypy pip3 install nptyping pip3 install opencv-python pip3 install jupyter pip3 install ipywidgets jupyter nbextension enable --py widgetsnbextension
+xcode-select --install ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" brew install python3 pip3 install --upgrade pip pip3 install numpy pip3 install matplotlib pip3 install mypy pip3 install nptyping pip3 install opencv-contrib-python pip3 install jupyter pip3 install ipywidgets jupyter nbextension enable --py widgetsnbextension

 Installing Python 3¶